-Two economics students, one current and one former board member of EFR (Economic Faculty association Rotterdam), started a transition-focused minor on sustainability, named ‘A sustainable economic transition for Rotterdam’.
+Two economics students, one current and one former board member of EFR (Economic Faculty association Rotterdam), started a transition-focused minor on sustainability, named New economic thinking & social entrepreneurship.
 Why?
 Because a university may well be the best place to find solutions for the challenges the world is facing today.
 Emma Clemens (22) and Dunvel Délias (20) share their stories.

 ‘Many of the world’s most pressing, grand challenges of our time spark the need for transformative changes that will deeply affect the way we think, organize and behave.
 They imply a fundamental change to an economy that is sustainable, circular, prosperous and inclusive.’ – From the minor website.